 And here's an interesting question, folks.

-What has Blogojevich done?
+What has Blagojevich done?

 This goes to the question of why did they stop the investigation and go public with this?

-Yeah, Blagojevich is on tape calling Obama an MF and saying that this seat's worth something and he wants to get a bunch of jobs for his wife and get some money for himself, but he didn't actually do it.
+Yeah, Blagojevich is on tape calling Obama an MFer and saying that this seat's worth something and he wants to get a bunch of jobs for his wife and get some money for himself, but he didn't actually do it.

 He hadn't sold anything yet.